Hydrogen-powered drones propel a path to sustainable air travel

 H2GO Power

-A hydrogen-powered drone can fly three times longer than a traditional battery-powered one and can also carry heavier payloads.
-The H2GO team used Fusion 360 and 3ds Max to design and optimise a reactor that’s lightweight, durable, efficient and safe.
-The company is working on an off-the-shelf solution that expands a drone’s commercial applications – including scanning data from construction sites and disaster areas and even delivering medicine.
-The long-term goal is to partner with aeroplane manufacturers to integrate its hydrogen storage solution into aircraft, using the right technology and insights to streamline a path to a more sustainable world.
+A hydrogen-powered drone can fly three times longer than a traditional battery-powered one, and can also carry heavier payloads.
+The H2GO team used Fusion 360 and 3ds Max to design and optimize a reactor that’s lightweight, durable, efficient, and safe.
+The company is working on an off-the-shelf solution that expands a drone’s commercial applications—including scanning data from construction sites and disaster areas, and even delivering medicine.
+The long-term goal is to partner with airplane manufacturers to integrate its hydrogen storage solution into aircraft, using the right technology and insights to streamline a path to a more sustainable world.